 Because, after reading much of the response to Broad’s article, it seems what continues to offend the yoga community is Broad’s claim that yoga evolved out of the sex rites of Tantra.
 But really, despite the vociferous protest of this history as misinformation, doesn’t Broad have a point?

 No one with any familiarity of Tantra or its teachings would claim ritualized sexual practices form the main body of Tantra’s philosophy or practice – hardly.
 But to relegate sexual ritual to an infrequently performed rite of relatively fringe Tantrik groups (as Chris Wallis has done) is a sanitizing of history.
-I find his claim that Hatha-yoga -the parent of the styles now practiced around the globe – was never a branch of Tantra, but only a discipline that “drew on inspiration from the Tantrik scriptures” disingenuous and evasive.
+I find his claim that Hatha-yoga -the parent of the styles now practiced around the globe – was never a branch of Tantra, but only a discipline that “drew on inspiration from the Tantrik scriptures” an understatement to say the least.

 Quibbling over the details aside, there is a wealth of historical scholarship that acknowledges of the two streams of Indian wisdom traditions, The Vedic and The Tantric – it is Tantra with its practice of meditation, yoga postures, breathing exercises, kundalini awakening, chakras, mantras etc. (and yes sex rituals) that has contributed the most to what we understand as yoga today.

 Tantra differed primarily from the Vedic tradition because it saw the body not as bondage, but as sacred, the very embodiment of the divine itself.
 And as to sex, most scholars agree that Tantra is generally divided into three distinct branches, one of which engaged in ritualized sexual practices.
 And it was these Tantrics or Tantriks, as scholar Miranda Shaw writes, who dove “deep into ocean of the passions in order to harvest the pearls of enlightenment.”